genealogysystems/fs-check/README.md

 # fs-check
 A Research Opportunity finder library for FamilySearch, utilizing the [FamilySearch-javascript-sdk](https://github.com/rootsdev/familysearch-javascript-sdk).
 Best paired with [fs-traversal](https://github.com/genealogysystems/fs-traversal) for maximum tasty goodness.

-FSCheck is an object with opportunities arranged by function signature
+FSCheck is an object with opportunities arranged by function signature.
+This was done to match the function signatures provided by fs-traversal.
 ````javascript
 {
   // function(Person)